 In Paris he made his living by selling caricatures to satirical periodicals, including La Vie Parisienne and Le Journal.
-He frequented the cafés, such as the Rotonde, Cirque Médrano and the Ermitage, where he met Edgar Degas about 1906 and Braque, Picasso and Apollinaire in 1910.
-In 1907 Markus abandoned painting; when he began to paint again in 1910, he discarded his earlier Impressionist style to adopt the new Cubist idiom.
-About 1911, at the suggestion of Apollinaire, be began calling himself Marcoussis, the name of a village near Monthéry.
+He frequented numerous cafés, such as the Rotonde, Cirque Médrano, and the Ermitage, where he met Edgar Degas around 1906 and Giullaume Apollinaire, Georges Braque, and Pablo Picasso in 1910.
+In 1907 he abandoned painting; when he began to paint again in 1910, he discarded his earlier Impressionist style to adopt the new Cubist idiom.
+In around 1911, at the suggestion of Apollinaire, he began calling himself Marcoussis, the name of a village near Monthéry.
 In 1912 the artist participated in the Salon de la Section d’Or at the Galerie de la Boétie in Paris.
-By this time his circle included Gris, Léger, Picabia, Metzinger and Max Jacob.
+By this time his circle included Juan Gris, Max Jacob, Fernand Léger, Jean Metzinger, and Francis Picabia.
 He served in the army from 1914 to 1919, returning to Poland for a visit after his demobilization.